godd9170/betpirate/README.md

 - text results
 - prop short names ✅
 - prop answer short names ✅
-- ability to close sheet to new submissions
+- ability to close sheet to new submissions ✅
 - ability to mark sheet with a winner
 - can auth from different device
-- sheet statuses
+- sheet statuses ✅
+- aggregate correct answers in prisma method ✅
+    - count submission proposition selections where proposition selection option's the answer ✅
+- tiebreaker score